codesandbox/directory-permission-watcher/README.md

 # Permission ensurer

-watcher a directory and updates any sub-files/directory uid and gid to match the root directory
+Watcher a directory and updates any sub-files/directory permissions to ensure read & write for user and group.

 ## Run it